Wicked0Wizard/Wicked0Wizard/README.md

 ## Cybersecurity and Information Assurance
 I am currently working on my Bachelor of Science degree in Cybersecurity and Infomration Assurance at WGU.
-I have already earned my CompTIA A+, CompTIA Network+, and CompTIA Security+ certifications.
+Current Certifcations:
+CompTIA A+
+CompTIA Network+
+CompTIA Security+

 <!--
 **Wicked0Wizard/Wicked0Wizard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.